rnelsonchem/gcmstools/docs/install.rst

 Python
 ------

-The most convenient installation method for Python other third-party packages is the all-in-one `Anaconda Python distribution`_.
-It combines a large number of Python packages for scientific data analysis and a program (``conda``) for managing package updates (in addition to many other advanced features).
+The most convenient installation method for third-party Python packages is the all-in-one `Anaconda Python distribution`_.
+It combines a large number of Python packages for scientific data analysis and a program (``conda``) for managing package updates, in addition to many other advanced features.
 The Anaconda developers (Continuum Analytics) provide a lot of useful documentation on `installing Anaconda`_ and `using conda`_.
 There are other ways to install Python and the third-party packages, but for this